FAST Polarization Catalog of FRB 20240114A: Discussion

 The evolution of the line-of-sight magnetic field component $\langle B_{\parallel}\rangle$ can be quantitatively estimated from the changes in RM and DM, which is given by $\langle B_{\parallel}\rangle \simeq 1.2 \times \Delta \text{RM}/\Delta \text{DM}\ \rm \mu G $, where $ \Delta \text{RM} $ and $ \Delta \text{DM} $ are the differences in RM and DM between different sessions.
-Applying this to the significant RM decay observed between activity sessions, we find that $\langle B_{\parallel}\rangle$ itself exhibits a corresponding decrease (Figure \ref{fig:DM-RMevo}, panel d).
+Applying this to the significant RM decay observed between activity sessions, we find that the nominal values of $\langle B_{\parallel}\rangle$ vary in a manner qualitatively consistent with the RM evolution (Figure \ref{fig:DM-RMevo}, panel d).
+However, the uncertainties are large, and the current data do not provide statistically significant evidence for a departure from a constant temporal evolution of $\langle B_{\parallel}\rangle$.
 The uncertainties of $\langle B_{\parallel}\rangle$ are derived from error propagation of the measurement errors in RM and DM.
-This direct estimate demonstrates that the evolution of $\langle B_{\parallel}\rangle$ is consistent with the RM decay, and is not in contradiction with it.
 The stable standard deviation of DM over time (Figure \ref{fig:DM-RMevo}, panel a) argues against the injection of new, clumpy plasma, supporting the interpretation that the changing RM and $\langle B_{\parallel}\rangle$ stem from the evolution of an existing magneto-ionic environment.

+This inferred local line-of-sight magnetic field can also be compared with similar estimates discussed for other repeating FRBs.
+For FRB~20240114A, our session-based estimates span from values consistent with zero at early times to tens and up to $\sim10^2\ \mu \mathrm{G}$ at later epochs, with nominal values ranging from about -168 to +54 $\mu$G (i.e., $\sim$0.05-0.17 mG in magnitude).
+This places FRB~20240114A below the more strongly magnetized mG-class environments inferred for FRB~20121102A \citep{2018Natur.Michilli}, FRB~20190520B \citep{2023SciAnna-Thomas}, FRB~20190417A \citep{2026ApJ...996L..16M}, and FRB~20220529A \citep{2026arXiv260222309P}, and also somewhat below FRB~20240619D \citep{2026MNRAS.546ag090O}.
+In this sense, FRB~20240114A appears less extreme than highly magnetized systems, while still indicating a dynamically evolving magneto-ionic environment.
+More broadly, it is comparable to the class of repeaters for which RM and DM evolution imply a local environment that is clearly magnetized but not as extreme as the most strongly Faraday-active sources.

 The coherent, large-scale decay in both RM and the inferred $\langle B_{\parallel}\rangle$ points to a global evolution of the magneto-ionic environment surrounding the FRB source.
 This could be due to the expansion of a magnetized shell (e.g., a supernova remnant or a pulsar wind nebula \citep{2018Natur.Michilli}), the traversal of the source through a gradient in a large-scale magnetic field, or the secular evolution of a magnetized stellar wind from a binary companion \citep{2022Natur.XuH}.